Hyurl/hyurl.github.io/modelar/docs/en-US/Model.md

 - `get(id?: number): Promise<this>`

-This method will throw an error if no model was found.
+This method will throw an error if no model was found, unless you set `model.throwNotFoundError` to `false`.

 ```javascript
 const { User } = require("modelar");